Software pioneer McAfee says boards plane to Miami

-GUATEMALA CITY (Reuters) - Software pioneer John McAfee, who is wanted for questioning in Belize over the murder of a neighbor, told Reuters on Wednesday that he has boarded a plane for Miami after being deported from Guatemala.
+GUATEMALA CITY, Dec 12 (Reuters) - Software pioneer John McAfee, who is wanted for questioning in Belize over the murder of a neighbor, told Reuters on Wednesday that he has boarded a plane for Miami after being deported from Guatemala.

 “My passport is now stamped and I am waiting to take off.
 I now have an entry stamp and an exit stamp in my passport,” McAfee said in a telephone interview.